ECG Test Cost – View Price in Best Labs & Book Online

 What is an ECG Test?

-ECG stands for Electrocardiogram.
-ECG or EKG test is a test to measure the electrical activity of your heart in order to check any abnormality related to the heart.
+The full form of ECG is Electrocardiogram.
+ECG is a test done to measure the electrical activity of your heart in order to check any abnormality related to the heart.
 A body’s natural electrical system causes the heart muscle to contract.
 This pumps blood through the heart to the lungs and to the rest of the body.
 When the electrical system doesn’t work perfectly, many different heart conditions can occur.

 The ECG shows the heart’s electrical activity as line tracings on paper.
 The spike and dips on the tracing are called as waves.
 These wave patterns help your doctors identify abnormalities.